QifHE/3D-Point-Cloud-Rendering-with-Mitsuba/README.md

 ## Introduction

-This repository provides a tool that automatically renders all of your selected point cloud files into visually stunning images by using Mitsuba2.
+This repository provides a tool that automatically renders all of your selected point cloud files into visually stunning images by using Mitsuba 2.
 You can simply input one-line command, and then the code will generate all images, before concatenating them into a single image which will be suitable to be put in your academic papers.
 Moreover, each submodule of the tool can be used independently to deal with corresponding tasks.

 ---